ropensci/rerddap/README.md

 ## Background

-ERDDAP is a server built on top of OPenDAP, which serves some NOAA data.
+ERDDAP™ is a server built on top of OPenDAP, which serves some NOAA data.
 You can get gridded data (griddap (<https://upwell.pfeg.noaa.gov/erddap/griddap/documentation.html>)), which lets you query from gridded datasets, or table data (tabledap (<https://upwell.pfeg.noaa.gov/erddap/tabledap/documentation.html>)) which lets you query from tabular datasets.
 In terms of how we interface with them, there are similarities, but some differences too.
 We try to make a similar interface to both data types in `rerddap`.

 ## NetCDF